RootedOne/WizWizBot-AutoBackup/README.md

 - [cURL](https://curl.se/) for enabling seamless HTTP requests within PHP.
 - [MySQL](https://www.mysql.com/) for the reliable and efficient database management system.
 - [gzip](https://www.gzip.org/) for the compression functionality.

+## LICENSE

+idk what `GPL-3.0 license` i ain't readin' all of that is it just soudns cool.